 An ace shall be tallied when a base runner steps on the home base.

-Outs are made when any ball, fair or foul, is caught on the fly or first bounce.
+Outs are made when a foul ball is caught on the fly or first bounce or when a fair ball is caught on the fly only.

 No person engaged in a match, either as umpire, scorer or player shall be, either directly or indirectly, interested in any bet upon the game.